Locarno Ticino, Switzerland Travel Guide

 Citizens from non-EU/EFTA countries without a visa-free travel agreement with the Schengen Area require this visa.
 It permits stays of up to 90 days within any 180-day period across the Schengen zone.
 Apply through the Swiss your country's embassy or consulate of residence.
 Start this process well in advance, as it takes time.

 Citizens of the EU/EFTA, USA, Canada, Australia, New Zealand, and the UK, among many others, can enter Switzerland without a visa for tourism purposes.
-This visa-free entry allows stays of up to 90 days within a 180-day period.
-From mid-2025, non-EU/EFTA visa-exempt travelers will require an ETIAS (European Travel Information and Authorization System) authorization.
+This entry visa-free entry allows stays of up to 90 days within a 180-day period.
+From mid-2025, non-EU/EFTA visa-non-subject travelers will require an ETIAS (European Travel Information and Authorization System) authorization.
 ETIAS is not a visa but a travel authorization similar to the U.S. ESTA.
 Apply for ETIAS online before your trip.

 Switzerland has a high cost of existence, and Locarno is no exception.
 Careful budgeting supports expense management.